 The instruments used in the sessions are ‘real’ instruments and the children are encouraged to explore the sounds they can make with them and handle them with care.

-Bongalong music classes aid confidence, communication and social skills.
+Bongalong music sessions aid confidence, communication and social skills.

 Our props and costumes stimulate imagination and role-play at home.